rukasakurai/github-copilot-tutorial/docs/workshop.md

 ## Start playing with the Chat

-Once Copilot Chat is setup, you can start using it:
+Once GitHub Copilot Chat is setup, you can start using it:

 - by accessing the **chat view** from the left toolbar of your IDE (chat icon)
 - by pressing `Ctrl` + `Shift` + `i` shortcut for a quick **inline question** to the chat